epics-base/pvaPy/documentation/streamingFramework.md

 </p>

-This example uses [sample AD metadata processor](../examples/hpcAdMetadataProcessorExample.py) module which is capable of associating images with available metadata based on their timestamp comparison.

-Donwload the sample metadata processor and start data collector on terminal 1 using the following command:
+This example uses [sample AD metadata processor](../examples/hpcAdMetadataProcessorExample.py) module which is capable of associating images with available metadata based on their timestamp comparison, and producing NtNdArray objects that contain additional metadata attributes.
+To see how it works, download the sample metadata processor and start data collector on terminal 1 using the following command:

 ```sh
 $ pvapy-hpc-collector \